tetratelabs/wazero/RATIONALE.md

 error" on a file descriptor, it could be complicated for a couple reasons including whether the error is transient or permanent, or if the error would apply to any FD operation, or just read.
-Finally, there may never be a subsequent error as perhaps the bytes leading up to the error are enough to satisfy the processor.
+Finally, there may never be a subsequent read as perhaps the bytes leading up to the error are enough to satisfy the processor.

 This decision boils down to whether or not to track an error bit per file